aecoleman/extrospectr/README.md

 send or receive an email from your organization email, this may be a good solution.

+Many thanks are due to [Duncan Lang](https://github.com/omegahat/), whose [RDCOMClient](https://github.com/omegahat/RDCOMClient) package made this package possible.
+In many ways, this is simply a wrapper for `RDCOMClient` so that the R user can abstract away the more difficult aspects working with the DCOM API.

 ## Installation

 You can install the development version of `extrospectr` from github with: